giantswarm/dashboards/README.md

 This project currently contains Giant Swarm public dashboards.

 The dashboards located under `helm/dashboards` are the dashboards hosted on each management cluster's grafana and are accessible by the customer.
-Those dashboards are currently in json and will eventually be replaced to jsonnet format
+Those dashboards are currently in JSON and will eventually be replaced to jsonnet format.

 The dashboards located under `dashboards` are the dashboards hosted on Giant Swarm's Cortex.